 Air Fryer Tiramisu

-Chill tiramisu in the refrigerator for 3-4 hours, or overnight.
-Slice and serve, enjoy!
+Chill tiramisu in the refrigerator for 3-4 hours or overnight.
+Slice and serve.
+Enjoy!

 Pro Tips:

-Folding: When mixing the mascarpone cheese, be careful to overmix the cheese together.
+• Folding: When mixing the mascarpone cheese, be careful to overmix the cheese together.

 What Is Mascarpone Cheese?

 Mascarpone cheese is a type of cream cheese that is made from cow’s milk.
 It has a soft, creamy texture and a slightly sweet flavor.
 Mascarpone cheese is used in many different dishes, both savory and sweet.
 It can be eaten independently or added to other ingredients to create unique flavors.
-Whether you’re new to cooking or have been doing it for years, plenty of recipes use mascarpone cheese.
+Whether you’re new to cooking or have been doing it for years, many recipes use mascarpone cheese.

 What Are LadyFingers?